Massacre at Béziers: "Kill them all; God will know His own"

 Amalric's own version of the siege, described in his letter to Pope Innocent in August 1209 (col.139), states:

 Indeed, because there is no strength nor is there cunning against God, while discussions were still going on with the barons about the release of those in the city who were deemed to be Catholics, the servants and other persons of low rank and unarmed attacked the city without waiting for orders from their leaders.
 To our amazement, crying "to arms, to arms!", within the space of two or three hours they crossed the ditches and the walls and Béziers was taken.
 Our men spared no one, irrespective of rank, sex or age, and put to the sword almost 20,000 people.
 After this great slaughter the whole city was despoiled and burnt, as divine vengeance miraculously raged against it.

-About 20 years later, Caesarius of Heisterbach relates this story about the massacre:When they discovered, from the admissions of some of them, that there were Catholics mingled with the heretics they said to the abbot "Sir, what shall we do, for we cannot distinguish between the faithful and the heretics."
+In his manuscript The Dialogue on Miracles, which was written between 1219 and 1223, Caesarius of Heisterbach relates this story about the massacre:When they discovered, from the admissions of some of them, that there were Catholics mingled with the heretics they said to the abbot "Sir, what shall we do, for we cannot distinguish between the faithful and the heretics."
 The abbot, like the others, was afraid that many, in fear of death, would pretend to be Catholics, and after their departure, would return to their heresy, and is said to have replied "Caedite eos.
-Novit enim Dominus qui sunt eius – Kill them all for the Lord knoweth them that are His" (2 Tim. ii.
-19) and so countless number in that town were slain.
+Novit enim Dominus qui sunt eius – Kill them all for 'the Lord knoweth them that are His' (2 Tim. ii.
+19) " and so countless number in that town were slain.

 While there remains doubt that the abbot said these words – also paraphrased as "Kill them all; God will know His own", "Kill them all; God will sort his own", or "Kill them all and let God sort them out" – there is little if any doubt that these words captured the spirit of the assault, and that the Crusaders intended to slaughter the inhabitants.
 The Crusaders allowed the routiers to rampage and kill without restraint, sparing neither women nor children, but swiftly put a stop to looting.

 Amalric's account of the death of 20,000 was probably exaggerated, like Peter of Vaux-de-Cernay's report that 7,000 were slain in the Church of St Magdalene.
 The town's population at the time is estimated at 10,000–14,500, and an unknown number may have escaped the massacre.
 Christopher Tyerman says that "[t]he true figure was almost certainly far less."
 Marvin calls Amalric's exhortation "apocryphal", adding that the "speed and spontaneity of the attack indicates that the legate may not have actually known what was going on until it was over".
 He writes that "clearly most of Beziers' population and buildings survived" and that the city "continued to function as a major population center".